preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 Create a Section in a Column
 ******************************
-If nedded, you can create a Section in a Column and then select a layout for the Column and set all other Sections Settings.
+If needed, you can create a Section in a Column and then select a layout for the Column and set all other Sections Settings.
 Here's how:

 1. Click the plus for the Column.